Building a Transport Package: The Right Way

 The basic utilities in the MyComponent package are Bootstrap, ExportObjects, ImportObjects, LexiconHelper, CheckProperties, and Build.
 Each one plays a separate role in the creation of a transport package.
 Here's a quick introduction.
 Be sure to read the more detailed information on them below.

-Basically, Bootstrap gets things off the ground by creating the files, directories, and MODX objects needed for your extra.
+Bootstrap gets things off the ground by creating the files, directories, and MODX objects needed for your extra, based on the content of your config file.
 Bootstrap can also be used to add additional objects you discover you need at any point in a project.
+Bootstrap is non-destructive.
+Bootstrap will never modify any existing MODX objects or files.

-ExportObjects creates code files and build files based on the project as it exists in the MODX Manager.
+ExportObjects creates or updates code files and build files based on the project as it exists in the MODX Manager.

 ImportObjects updates elements and resources in the Manager based on changes in their code files.